 - 1. Notices of all vacancies for unit positions will be posted for at least ten (10) days on official bulletin boards at each College and in the Office of the Chancellor before filling such vacancy.
-See Article 2.A. regarding temporary employees. - 2.
-Vacancy notices will include the following information: position title; grade level; employment status (exempt/nonexempt; administrator/administrative staff); hours per week and/or months per year; what bargaining unit, if any, the position is in; job duties; skills, if grant funded, and other specifications required for the position as well as details of the application procedure. - 3.
+See Article 2.A. regarding temporary employees.
+If any information in the position description changes fundamentally during the hiring process, the position will be reposted for the full ten (10) days. - 2.
+Vacancy notices will include the following information: position title; grade level; employment status (exempt/nonexempt); hours per week and/or months per year; what bargaining unit, if any, the position is in; job duties; skills, if grant funded, and other specifications required for the position as well as details of the application procedure. - 3.
 Bargaining unit members who meet educational and experience requirements will be guaranteed an interview for the open position.
 Each employee applicant will receive a written notice regarding final action taken. - 4.
 Any unit member who assumes a new position within the bargaining unit at any of the four colleges will retain benefits and seamlessly continue to accrue seniority. - 5.
-A unit member of the Supervisors Bargaining Unit who takes a position in the PAT bargaining unit (and vice versa) at any of the four colleges will be credited with any seniority that s/he has accrued as a Supervisor and as a PAT.
+A unit member of the Supervisors Bargaining Unit who takes a position in the PAT bargaining unit (and vice versa) at any of the four colleges will be credited with any seniority that s/he has accrued as a Supervisor and as a PAT. - 6.
+The Colleges will provide to the Union a list of additional assignment contracts for all VSC employees on or about March 1.